mlangeweg/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 3. **codebook.md**<br/>
   Codebook which describes the data, variables and tranformations used in R script *run_analysis.R*.
 4. **humanActivityMeansTidy.txt**<br/>
-  Clean and tidy dataset produced by *run_analysis.R*.
+  Clean and tidy dataset according to specified analysis requirements; produced by *run_analysis.R*.